-Business Policy and Strategy (3) BUS 485
+BUS 485 Business Policy and Strategy (3)

 This is an integrative study of senior management functions using advanced case analysis, focusing on general management and decision making.
 Topics include setting objectives; implementing, supporting, and controlling organization-wide policies; developing strategies to achieve objectives; setting standards for measuring performance; evaluating and reformulating policies in response to change; fulfilling leadership responsibilities.
-Prerequisite: BUS 303, 463, and MKT 333.
+Prerequisites: BUS 303, 463 or ENT 462, and MKT 333.

-BUS 491 Internship in Business (3)
+BUS 491 Internship in Business (1-3)

 Under faculty supervision, the student will be assigned to a business or non-profit organization in an emphasis area (Business Technology, Marketing, Management).
 This is an opportunity for field experience in applying business principles.
+May be repeated for a maximum of six (6) units of credit.
 Prerequisite: Permission of the Dean of the School of Business.